Chrico/wp-fields/docs/02 - create forms.md

 ----

 ## Preset data
-To set data without validation which is e.G. loaded from database, you can use the `Form::set_data`-method.
+To set data without validation which is e.G. loaded from database, you can use the `Form::withData`-method.
 We're going to re-use the `$form` from above and assign data to the `my-text`-Element.

 ```php
 <?php